Appamāda

-Apramāda (Sanskrit; Pali: appamāda; Tibetan Wylie: bag yod pa) is a Buddhist term translated as "conscientious" or "concern".
+Apramāda (Sanskrit; Pali: appamāda; Tibetan Wylie: bag yod pa) is a Buddhist term translated as 'conscientious' or 'concern'.
 It is defined as taking great care concerning what should be adopted and what should be avoided.
-In the Pāli Canon, a collection of the Buddha's earliest teachings, the term appamāda is quite significant and the essence of the meaning cannot be captured with one English word.
-"Heedfulness", "diligence", and "conscientiousness", are all words that capture some aspects of appamāda.
-It is identified as one of the eleven virtuous mental factors within the Mahayana Abhidharma teachings.
+In the Pāli Canon, a collection of the Buddha's earliest teachings, the term appamāda is quite significant; the essence of its meaning cannot be captured with a single English word.
+'Heedfulness', 'diligence', and 'conscientiousness' all capture certain aspects of appamāda.
+It is identified as one of the eleven virtuous mental factors in the Mahayana Abhidharma teachings.

 Etymology

-The word is a negation of pamāda, which means "negligent" or "lax."
-Appamāda, therefore, means non-negligence, or non-laxity, non-intoxication, non-deluded correctly translated as "heedfulness", or whichever word fully captures the mood of the term.
-"Heedfulness", "diligence", and "conscientiousness", all captures certain aspects of the word.
+Appamāda is a negation of pamāda, which means 'negligent' or 'lax'.
+Therefore, Appamāda means 'non-negligence', 'non-laxity', 'non-intoxication', 'non-deluded', correctly translated as 'heedfulness', or whichever word fully captures the sense of the term.
+'Heedfulness', 'diligence', and 'conscientiousness' all capture certain aspects of appamāda.